Charm Physics at the Super $\tau$-Charm Factory: Charmed baryon

-For multi-hadrons in the final state of $\Lambda_c^+$ decays such as $\Lambda_c^+\to pK^-\pi^+\pi^0$, $\Lambda_c^+\to\Lambda\pi^+\pi^+\pi^-$ and $\Lambda_c^+\to pK_S\pi^+\pi^-$, CP violation can be exploited through several T-odd observables.
-Owing to its characters of high luminosity, broad center-of-mass energy acceptance, abundant production and clean environment, STCF will provide a great platform for this kind of study.
-A fast Monte Carlo simulation~\cite{Shi:2019vus} of 1 ab$^{-1}$ $e^+e^-$ annihilation data at $\sqrt{s}=4.64$ GeV, which are expected to be available at the future STCF, indicates that a sensitivity at the level of (0.25-0.5)\% is accessible for the above-mentioned three decay modes.
-This will be enough to measure non-zero CP-violating asymmetries as large as 1\%.
+For three-body decays, the LHCb measured the difference in the CP asymmetries of $\Lambda_c^+ \to p K^+ K^-$ and $\Lambda_c^+ \to p \pi^+ \pi^-$, $\Delta A_{CP}$, as $(0.30 \pm 0.91 \pm 0.61)\%$.
+This result, which is consistent with zero, is compared with a generic SM prediction of a fraction of 0.1\% \cite{Aaij:2017xva,Bigi:2012ev}.
+An increase in statistics by at least a factor of 100 is required to probe the size of the CP asymmetry in the SM.
+The four-body hadron final states of $\Lambda_c^+$ decay, such as $\Lambda_c^+\to pK^-\pi^+\pi^0$, $\Lambda_c^+\to\Lambda\pi^+\pi^+\pi^-$, and $\Lambda_c^+\to pK_S\pi^+\pi^-$, offer opportunities to explore CP violations through T-odd observables.
+The STCF, characterized by its high luminosity, broad center-of-mass energy coverage, abundant production of charmed baryons, and clean experimental environment, is an ideal facility for such studies.
+Fast simulations indicate that with 1 ab$^{-1}$ of $e^+e^-$ annihilation data at $\sqrt{s}=4.64$ GeV, as expected at the STCF, a sensitivity of (0.25--0.50)\% can be achieved for the aforementioned three decay modes.
+This sensitivity is sufficient to measure nonzero CP-violating asymmetries as large as 1\%~\cite{Shi:2019vus}.